What is Parallax Scrolling, Explained with Examples

 Back around its online debut in 2011, the parallax scrolling effect made waves as a new and exciting web design trend.
 Many internet fads have come and gone in the years since, but parallax scrolling has established itself as a fundamental design asset that’s here to stay.

 When creating a website, parallax scrolling is a great way to add depth and movement to the browsing experience.
-Below you’ll find a full explanation of what is parallax scrolling, complete with ten inspiring examples of websites to learn from and a few templates to get you started:
+Below you’ll find a full explanation of what parallax scrolling is, complete with a selection inspiring examples of websites to learn from and a few website templates to get you started:

 What is parallax scrolling?